Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reduce domestic self-sufficiency

-Mr. Nghiem Xuan Da, Chairman of VSA, said that steel production is currently in a state of oversupply, along with the increase in imports, making the competition in domestic steel prices more fierce.
+Mr. Nghiem Xuan Da, Chairman of VSA, said that steel production is currently in a state of oversupply, along with the increase in imports, making the price competition of domestic steel products more fierce.
 In the first 6 months of this year, the cumulative output of imported hot-rolled steel reached nearly 6 million tons, an increase of 32% over the same period last year.
 Notably, this import volume is equal to 173% of domestic production; of which, the amount of steel imported from China accounts for 74%, the rest is from Korea, India and Japan.

 ttxvn_thep (1).jpg